How to Sew Box-Edge Cushions

 Quantities specified are for 52/54-inch-wide decorator fabrics.
 All measurements include 1/2" seam allowances unless otherwise noted.
 Sew with right sides together unless otherwise stated.

-- From extra-loft batting, cut: 2 - 17x23-inch rectangles for cushion top and bottom, 1 - 5x84-inch rectangle for cushion gusset.
-Use spray adhesive to attach the batting to the foam.
+From extra-loft batting, cut two 17x23-inch rectangles for the cushion top and bottom, and cut one 5x84-inch rectangle for the cushion gusset.

-- From decorator fabric and fleece, cut: 2 - 19x25-inch rectangles for cushion top and bottom, 1 - 7x88-inch rectangle for cushion gusset.
+From decorator fabric and fleece, cut two 19x25-inch rectangles for the cushion top and bottom, and cut one 7x88-inch rectangle for the cushion gusset.

-3. Along each side seam, flatten the edge by pushing the batting-covered foam shape away from the seam; pin.
+Give each corner of your box-edge cushion a little extra polish by adding a seam.
+Along each side seam, flatten the edge by pushing the batting-covered foam shape away from the seam; pin, like you are making a hem.
 Using a long running stitch and upholstery or carpet thread, tuft the edge through both adjacent sides.

-4. Using a fabric-marking pen, make matching marks for the placement of four buttons on both sides of the cushion.
+Using a fabric pen, make matching marks for the placement of four buttons on both sides of the cushion.
 Using upholstery thread and a needle, hand-sew the buttons onto the cushion.